 We are required to publish the overall pupil attendance level for the last full academic year, available below

-If your child is absent, even for a short time, we expect a telephone call before 10 a.m. on the first day, if not you will be contacted after 10 a.m.
-A note to explain the reason for absence will also be required on their return to school.
+If your child is absent, even for a short time, we expect a telephone call before 9 a.m. on the first day, if not you will be contacted after 9.30 a.m.
 This is a legal requirement as the LA attendance officers check our registers.
-Please do not write letters regarding absence in your child’s home school link book as absence letters have to be kept alongside the class registers.
-Please ensure that the letters are dated.

 It is essential in cases of contagious or infectious diseases that the school is notified and a Doctor’s clearance obtained before a child returns to school.

 Gates open at 8.20 for pupils to enter school

 8.30 a.m. – 11.45 (KS1)